aadarshraj4321/interactive-resume/README.md

 *(Note: Your exact structure might vary slightly depending on your setup.)*

-## ☁️ Deployment
+## Deployment

-Want to share your awesome interactive portfolio with the world?
+Want to share your interactive portfolio with the world?

 1.  **Build the Project:** Create an optimized production build:
     ```bash